Backwards K In Baseball – What It Means

 “S” Was Already Being Used in the Box Score

 It was a conundrum for Henry Chadwick when it came time to record a strikeout because the letter “S” was already being used to denote a sacrifice.
 Who you ask will determine whether or not the letter “S” was used to denote a “single” or whether or not the letter “S” was used to denote a “offering of sacrifice.”
 Given my experience with keeping track in a scorebook, I have always used the term “Sac” to describe a sacrifice hit or a sacrifice bunt when it comes to baseball.
 As a result, my best assumption is that the letter “S” was originally employed to represent a single in baseball.

 In any case, the ultimate consequence was that Chadwick was unable to utilize the letter “S” since it had already been used by another play’s title as a descriptive letter.
-As a result, he had to come up with another way to signify whether or not the play resulted in a strikeout.

 “K” is the Last Letter in the word “Struck”